SSPENELOPE/react-weatherapp/README.md

 * Added means to support turning suggestion box on and off in the user settings.
 This was done using stored procedures in the DB as well as cookies to reduce the calls we make to the server.

 * Fixed the handling of favorite cities, they should now instanly update to your list when saving or removing.
 Should not require page refresh whatsoever.
 However I am still smoothing some things out the user may not see on the front end.

+* Changed media queries again so cards and data appears more readable on smaller devices

 * I know I'm forgetting a lot and thats the issue with coding til 3 AM and not commiting as frequently as I should.
 I'll add things as I remember them.
 ### 3/30/23 :